 As its name suggests, heartburn is a burning sensation in the chest, caused by acid from your stomach travelling back into your gullet and towards your throat (acid reflux).

 Read more about heartburn from the NHS, including when you should speak to your GP.

 My client, in his late 40s, found that eating out often left him feeling uncomfortable, with a burning sensation in his chest and throat.
+He also, on occasions, experienced bad breath, bloating and some nausea.
 He told me that he tended to grab toast for breakfast, ate lunch on the hoof and finished the day with a late-evening meal.
 He had recently put on a few kilos and was trying to reduce the fattier foods that he suspected were the cause of his problem.

 My advice to this client was…

 I explained that he needed to determine which foods brought on his heartburn.
 Common triggers include spicy foods, coffee, alcohol, chocolate, peppermint, fizzy soft drinks and acidic foods like tomatoes.
 Red meat, full-fat dairy and fried foods can also be culprits, as they slow down the digestive process.As well as cutting back on problem foods, I advised him to: